 Dermatitis herpetiformis is an extremely itchy rash consisting of bumps and blisters.
-The rash is chronic, which means it continues over a long period.
+The rash is chronic (long-term), which means it continues over a long period.

 Dermatitis herpetiformis usually begins in people age 20 and older.
 Children can sometimes be affected.
 It is seen in both men and women.

 A strict gluten-free diet will also be recommended to help control the disease.
-Sticking to this diet may eliminate the need for medications and prevent later complications.
+Sticking to this diet may eliminate the need for medicines and prevent later complications.

 The disease may be well-controlled with treatment.
 Without treatment, there may be a significant risk of intestinal cancer.

-Thyroid disease may be found in many patients with dermatitis herpetiformis.
-Patients are also more likely to develop certain cancers of the intestines.
+Thyroid disease may be found in many people with dermatitis herpetiformis.
+People with dermatitis herpetiformis are also more likely to develop certain cancers of the intestines.
 The drugs used to treat dermatitis herpetiformis can also have side effects.
 Blood tests will be needed to check the levels of these drugs in the body.

-Call your health care provider if you have a rash that continues despite home treatment.
+Call your provider if you have a rash that continues despite treatment.